Bumper sales for Wales' gin producers

 "We had huge growth last year and were approached by a few large retailers, but we tend to focus on retailers like farm shops and delis."

-Chris Marshall, who founded Snowdonia Distillery with his wife in 2015, put the surge in polarity down to improved quality.
+Chris Marshall, who founded Snowdonia Distillery with his wife in 2015, put the surge in popularity down to improved quality.

 "Gin has come a very long way in terms of quality," he said.